 Choose different types of cheese to balance flavours and textures.
 Pick one kind from each variety.

 Don’t put too much cheese out when you make a cheese plate, as people won’t remember it.
 Limit your cheese selection to 5 or 6, and less for a small group.
 Have a mix of different cheese flavours (sharp, nutty, buttery), ages (soft, hard, crumbly), textures, kinds of milk (sheep, cow, goat), and colours on a plate to avoid being boring so each cheese can be appreciated.

 For larger events, aim for at least six types of cheese.
 You should still get one soft cheese and one that is semi-soft, but also add a bloomy cheese, a crumbly stinky blue cheese (if your guests like it), and a washed rind cheese (if your guests enjoy it).
 You can also include smoked cheese and different types of milk (cow, sheep, goat).
 Mix mild and strong cheese to have a variety of flavours on the plate.

-Avoid everyday cheeses like semi-soft “pizza” mozzarella, young cheddar and others.
+Avoid everyday common cheeses like semi-soft pizza mozzarella or young cheddar.

-- For a great cheese selection prepare a table with at least 6 to 12 cheeses varieties.
-About 3 cheeses per platter.
+For a wide selection, set the table with 6 to 12 types of cheese, with about 3 or 4 cheeses per platter.

 Charcuterie (cold cuts) and/or Seafood